If you’ve ever visited Thailand then you may have noticed many open, unconsumed bottles of red Fanta left out at shrines.

 Red Fanta has actually been left in this way for a very long time, decades even.

-Whilst there is no definitive answer as to why Thai people chose red Fanta as an offering, many people say it is to do with the significance of red.
+Whilst there is no definitive answer as to why Thai people chose red colored drinks as an offering, many people say it is to do with the significance of the color red.

-You will also sometimes see red Fanta alternatives such as Kool-Aid or other cheaper brands but it will always be a sweet, red-coloured drink.
+You will also sometimes see red Fanta alternatives such as Kool-Aid or other cheaper brands but it will always be a sweet, red-colored drink.